WAN-Solutions/wan24-Core/src/Wan24-Core Docs/index.md

 - Streams
     - `LengthLimitedStream` ensures a maximum stream length
     - `MemoryPoolStream` uses an `ArrayPool<byte>` for storing written data
+- Named mutex helper
+    - `GlobalLock` for a synchronous context
+    - `GlobalLockAsync` for an asynchronous context

 ## How to get it